Lab 9: Cryptography¶

 You will observe that the ASCII version is more suited for posting on web-pages or spamming etc.

 Creating and verifying signatures uses the public/private key pair, which differs from encryption and decryption.
-A signature is created using the private key of the signer.
-The signature can be verified using the corresponding public key.
+Using the private key of the signer to create a signature, facilitates verification using the corresponding public key.

 Use cat to view the contents of the file.
 Use the file command to see the kind of file it is.